So, would you like to improve your real estate sales skills?

 And since you put so many hours into the preparation, you may focus on giving the presentation quickly and miss the buying signal from your potential customer.

-The statistics mentioned above further confirm that this problem seems to be a reality: the high performers do less pitching than the lower ones.
+The above statistics further confirm that this problem seems to be a reality: the high performers pitch less than the lower ones.

 And lastly, another element to improve your real estate sales skills seems to be to increase the hours put into sales activities.